The how-to manual for personalization on your website; benefits, challenges, and use-cases included.

 One of the most important things to note while setting a campaign is that machine-learning algorithms have more scalability than age-old personalization driven rules.
 Although they continue to be useful for implementing simple campaigns, algorithms allow you to deep dive into the sea of website personalization.
 They allow you to give a more individualized experience, which not only helps you grab the attention your identified customer personas but also aids to achieve your set goals.

-Just like any other marketing startegy, testing and iterating your website personalization campaigns on a regular is important.
+Just like any other marketing strategy, testing and iterating your website personalization campaigns on a regular is important.
 Once you’ve launched a campaign, run an A/B test against its non-personalized control to ensure that it would provide a lift to your conversions and other penned goals.
+You can use VWO’s Visual Editor to easily make changes and launch a new variation.
 Continuous testing also helps identify flawed areas on your website and immediately make amendments.

 In general, website personalization efforts can be measured across three different stages – early, mid, and late-stage.